 Little Chloe was born prematurely on Nov 8, 2009, at 2.695kg, 35 weeks gestation.
 She winked at mummy and stuck out her tongue the moment she was put into mummy’s arms!
 She cried when the nurses brought her away from mummy, to weigh her.
 Upon mummy calling her name, she stopped at the familiar voice.
-How intelligent and all thanks to the months of bonding through story telling, singing, prayer and constant conversation when mummy was expecting her.
-Besides being admitted for jaundice (which is very common among Asian babies), she had been healthy and an above average baby in terms of weight and overall development.
-She was extremely responsive that she amazed friends, family and doctors.
+How intelligent and all thanks to the months of bonding through storytelling, singing, prayer, and constant conversation when mummy was expecting her.
+Besides being admitted for jaundice (which is very common among Asian babies), she had been a healthy and above-average baby in terms of weight and overall development.
+She was extremely responsive and she amazed friends, family, and doctors.
 She brought so much joy to all.
-She even went for her first swim at four months old and embarked on her semi –solid foods well.
+She even went for her first swim at four months old and embarked on her semi-solid foods well.
 Whenever she went for injections or blood tests, she was the most cooperative and brave.

 When it all started: